 Will Kinsta Host My Emails?

-We don’t provide email as a part of our plans since we fully commit all of our resources to WordPress hosting.
-We always recommend G Suite, one of the world’s best email services, since it has a lot of features for a great price and allows you to use your own domain name.
+We always recommend Google Workspace, one of the world’s best email services, since it has a lot of features for a great price and allows you to use your own domain name.

 Check out all the downfalls of using your hosting provider for email.